chef/chef-oss-practices/communication/decisions.md

 Good architectural hygiene starts with documenting our decisions.

 ## Policy Enforcement
-Any significant technical change **must** have a corresponding ADR before or as part of its implementation.
+Any significant technical change **must** have a corresponding ADR before, or as part of, its implementation.
 PRs lacking required ADRs will be blocked during review.

 ADRs are part of our open core governance process and apply to both community and internal contributions.